Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 			- Phase 1 swords
 			- Phase 2 use tridents
 				- Hit him with the trident when the boss bar is red
+				- Needs 10 hits from a trident
 				- Tridents only work once
 					- if you pick up a used one it wont throw and you can discard it.
 			- Phase 3 swords
-			- When te boss bar is white he is invulnerable
+			- When the boss bar is white he is invulnerable, wait until the bar is red to attack

-		- Arena designed by Asher with detailing by Aelfy and Zalvy
+			- Will respawn here if you die
 - Achievements
 	- Hot feet walkin'!
 		- From Strider race